 Pledge for 2020 - Hold your own fundraising event or collection!

-Fundraisers come in all shapes and sizes.
+Fundraising events are looking a little different at the moment.
 Why not pledge to put on your own fundraiser for us this year?
-You could organise a cake sale or coffee morning with a hot drink and a slice of homemade cake for £5.
-Or a special dog walk where owners and their pooches pay £10 for a designated route and end up somewhere for tea and sandwiches.
-You could organise a children’s party, where guests pay £5, or a dinner party, posh picnic or kitchen disco.
-If event organising is not your thing, you could start a swear box at home or in the office or collect 20 pence pieces in a bottle.
+You could arrange a zoom quiz, do a birthday fundraiser, or arrange an online club night.
+If event organising is not your thing, you could donate the price of your weekly travelcard, start a swear box at home or collect 20 pence pieces in a bottle.
 The important thing is to plan something you’d enjoy doing, to put the fun into fundraising!

 We'd love to hear your ideas too!